SynthpX/CApp-Proj/README.md

 # CApp-Proj
-Chat App project with React and Firebase
+Chat App project with React Redux and Firebase